martinjuhasz/MJPopupViewController/README.md

 Written by [Martin Juhasz](http://martinjuhasz.de), June 2012.

-**Note: You should no longer use this category since it's outdated and there are more modern approaches for facing this problem.**
+**Note: You should no longer use this category since it's outdated and there are more modern approaches for facing this problem.** (f.e.
+[SLPopupViewController](https://github.com/sunlight3d/SLPopupViewController))

 ## Installation